 Related to this is buffer depth, which refers to how many continuous shots a camera can capturing without stopping.
 A bigger buffer means more shots, which means a longer burst, which means a greater chance of capturing the moment you want.
 The speed of your media is key here, too, so make sure to use the best memory cards.

-In addition to lab testing, I conduct real-world tests with these cameras out in the field.
-You can only evaluate animal autofocus by photographing animals, so that's what I do!
-Whether it's an African safari, a domestic safari park, or photographing animals for my personal portfolio or client work, I test everything from focus accuracy and handling to burst rates and buffer depths to ease of use and video overheating.
+First and foremost, I take every camera I review into the real world to shoting in real conditions!
+You can only evaluate animal autofocus by photographing animals, so that's what I do.
+Whether it's a safari in Africa, a domestic safari park, or photographing animals for my personal portfolio or client work, I test everything from focus accuracy and handling to burst rates and buffer depths to ease of use and video overheating.

 1. Resolution (ISO-12233): We use a resolution chart based on ISO-12233 from Applied Image inc to indicate the limit of the camera’s vertical resolution at the centre of the frame.
 The higher the value, the better the detail resolution.